 We calculate recurring fees from new clients as the percentage of year-to-date recurring fees from all clients on our solutions which had not been on or used any of our solutions for a full year as of the start of the current fiscal year.
 We believe recurring fees from new clients is an important metric to measure the expansion of our existing client base as well as the growth in our client base.
-Our recurring fees from new clients was 35% for each of the three months ended September 30, 2014 and 2015.
+Our recurring fees from new clients was 35% and 32% for the three months ended September 30, 2015 and 2016, respectively.